inside.ewu.edu

 Pre-requisites: graduate standing in psychology.

-This course focuses on psychopathological disorders of childhood and adolescence, critically attending to normal and abnormal developmental sequences.
+Focuses on psychopathological disorders of childhood and adolescence, critically attending to normal and abnormal developmental sequences.
 Attention is given to the diagnosis and implications of such disorders, and to clinical and educational intervention methods.

 PSYC 568.
-PSYCHOEDUCATIONAL GROUP PROCESS.
+SCHOOL-BASED PSYCHOEDUCATIONAL GROUP COUNSELING.
 2 Credits.

 PSYC 569.
 RELATIONAL COUNSELING.
 4 Credits.